SAP/kafka-connect-sap/README.md

   * `{topic}.poll.interval.ms` - This setting allows specifying the poll interval at which the data should be fetched from SAP DB table.
 Should be an `Integer`.
 Default value is `60000`.

   * `{topic}.incrementing.column.name` - In order to fetch data from a SAP DB table when `mode` is set to `incrementing`, an incremental ( or auto-incremental ) column needs to be provided.
-The type of the column can be `Int, Float, Decimal, Timestamp`.
+The type of the column can be numeric types such as `INTEGER`, `FLOAT`, `DECIMAL`, datetime types such as `DATE`, `TIME`, `TIMESTAMP`, and character types `VARCHAR`, `NVARCHAR` containing alpha-numeric characters.
 This considers SAP DB Timeseries tables also.
-Should be a valid clumn name ( respresented as a `String`) present in the table.
+Should be a valid column name ( respresented as a `String`) present in the table.
+See [data types in SAP HANA](https://help.sap.com/viewer/4fe29514fd584807ac9f2a04f6754767/LATEST/en-US/20a1569875191014b507cf392724b7eb.html)

   * `{topic}.partition.count` - This setting can be used to specify the no. of topic partitions that the Source connector can use to publish the data.
 Should be an `Integer`.
 Default value is `1`.